 |For more information on Chevrolet's 'What do you #PlayFor?' campaign, visit ChevroletFC.com.|

-"I founded the organization and I'm a local lad from Manchester, I went to America in the 70s to play some football, I knew some people in America so I contacted them and then I contacted the club to see if we could have some kind of association.
+"I founded the organisation and I'm a local lad from Manchester, I went to America in the 70s to play some football, I knew some people in America so I contacted them and then I contacted the club to see if we could have some kind of association.

-"I got in touch with Sharp, the big sponsors at the time, I met the chairman of the board in New Jersey, he said he'd do whatever he could to help, I got in touch with Barry Moorhouse, who was the membership secretary here at Old Trafford, I sent him a simple proposal and before you know it the connection was formed.
-They put in the program for Manchester United v Portsmouth in 1992-93 and from there it's grown and grown and grown over the years."
+"I got in touch with Sharp, the big sponsors at the time, I met the chairman of the board in New Jersey, he said he'd do whatever he could to help, I got in touch with Barry Moore, who was the membership secretary here at Old Trafford, I sent him a simple proposal and before you know it the connection was formed.
+They put in the programme for Manchester United v Portsmouth in 1992-93 and from there it's grown and grown and grown over the years."

 "We've brought 17 people across for the Liverpool game.
 Sometimes we've brought as many as 75, and we do this about four or five times a season.
 We have six season tickets here at United that are used on a weekly basis, so if they don't come in a group they can use the season tickets.

 "Of our members, 99% are Americans.
 When I first started the organisation it was 90% ex-pats, like myself, but now our stats say 99.9% are American."